clicepfl/roboclic/README.md

 - `ADMIN_TOKEN`: The token used to authenticate admin users.
 - `DATA_DIR`: The directory where the bot will read/write data
 - `DATABASE_URL` (optional): The url of the SQLite database.
 Defaults to `sqlite://${DATA_DIR}/db.sqlite`.
+- `DIRECTUS_URL`: Base url of the Directus instance used.
+- `DIRECTUS_TOKEN`: Token for Directus RoboCLIC user.

 ## Deployment